gitctrlx/JetYOLO/README.md

 #### 2. Model Preparation

-Please read the [💻 Overview of Benchmark and Model Zoo](#-overview-of-benchmark-and-model-zoo) section for downloading.
+Please read the [🔖 Model Zoo](#-model-zoo) section for downloading.
 If you want to quickly start with the examples below, you can skip this step, as the `xtrt/weights` folder in the cloned repository contains a `yolov5s` ONNX model with `EfficientNMS plugin`.

 #### 3. Building the Engine